Koverse/documentation/docs/source/dev/analytics/pyspark_transform.rst

   $SPARK_HOME/bin/spark-submit test.py

-If all goes we'll our test passes.
+If all goes well our test passes.
 We can correct any errors in our Transform and keep running our test until it passes.

 Now our Transform is ready to be deployed to a Koverse instance so everyone can use it in production pipelines.
 We'll simply zip up the description.yaml and transform.py files into a zip file.
 (We can also zip up our test.py file and it shouldn't cause any problems.)
 We should name our zip file SubjectSentimentAddon.zip.